 If you want to know Italy beyond the obvious, I suggest you to experiment a little and visit Italy in Winter.
 Just once!!
 Yes for sure you’ll encounter less business activity, a more laid back lifestyle and even fewer people on the street, but that doesn’t mean it won’t be pretty….
 IT WILL STILL BE ITALY!!
 What it means instead is that you will have majority of towns, museums and art galleries to yourself!

-I visited Italy in January and my return ticket from Delhi to Rome costed around EUR550 whereas I usually pay at least 100-150 more than this in the summer!
-Sometimes even more if I want a direct flight.
+This one’s a no brainer but won’t it be amazing if you could visit Italy for a lesser price than usual??
+Talking from experience…..
+I visited Italy in January and my return ticket from Delhi to Rome costed around €550 whereas I usually pay at least €700-800 in the summer (Sometimes more if I want a direct flight).

-MORE BREATHING SPACE:
+2. MORE BREATHING SPACE:

-FESTIVITIES AND SALES:
+3. FESTIVITIES AND SALES

 People throng the stores like crazy because amazing deals are available!!
 Stores such as La Rinascente, which are present in most of the major cities of Italy, offer good bargains and even artisan and boutique shops are on discount.

-WARM WINTER FOOD & HOT CHOCOLATE:
+4. WARM WINTER FOOD & HOT CHOCOLATE:

-SEASON OF SKIING:
+5. SEASON OF SKIING:

 THINGS TO NOTE:

-- In Winter, there are fewer activities/tours than usual.
+- In Winter, there are fewer activities/tours than usual

 - During train travel, it is advisable to keep ample time in hand for any unforeseen emergency such as fog, strikes or even snow!

-- During Winter, ferries don’t operate so plan a trip to the seaside accordingly.
+- During Winter, ferries don’t operate so plan a trip to the seaside accordingly!